strimzi/strimzi.github.io/_posts/2020-02-14-creating-doc-assemblies.md

 <!--more-->

 Before making your highly appreciated contribution to the Strimzi documentation, there are a couple of things worth noting.
-The Strimzi documentation is written in AsciiDoc using a modular structure -- a lightweight language and a logical structure aimed at making the documentation easier to update and manage.
+The Strimzi documentation is written in **AsciiDoc** using a **modular** structure -- a lightweight language and a logical structure aimed at making the documentation easier to update and manage.

-### Super simple asciidoc format
+### Super simple Asciidoc format

-Asciidoc is a lightweight markup language similar to markdown.
+AsciiDoc is a lightweight markup language similar to markdown.
 Like markdown, the syntax used to format the content can be picked up in minutes.
-We do have guidelines in the [Strimzi Documentation Contributor Guide](https://strimzi.io/contributing/guide/#style-guide), but Asciidoctor also provides an excellent [asciidoc quick reference](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/).
+We do have guidelines in the [Strimzi Documentation Contributor Guide](https://strimzi.io/contributing/guide/#style-guide), but Asciidoctor also provides an excellent [Asciidoc quick reference](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/).
 If that’s too much to absorb,
 I’m sure you’ll quickly get the gist by copying what you see in the Strimzi files.

-You can use any text editor to work with Asciidoc, but if you are on the hunt for a decent editor geared to working with Asciidoc, I think [Atom](https://atom.io/) takes some beating.
+You can use any text editor to work with AsciiDoc, but if you are on the hunt for a decent editor geared to working with AsciiDoc, I think [Atom](https://atom.io/) takes some beating.

 You can use [Asciidoctor](https://asciidoctor.org/) to build the Strimzi guides locally, or you can use the [make tooling supplied with the documentation](https://strimzi.io/contributing/guide/#make-tooling).